hilarudeens/SafeBox-Lite/README.md

 SafeBox-Lite
 ============
-It is a micro JavaScript library.
+**SafeBox-Lite** is a JavaScript library.
 This is developed to give anonymous scope to functions with restored core JavaScript behaviour.
-This is aimed avoid collision among code snippets or plugins and provide anonymous function scope with default behaviour of Javascript.
+This helps avoid collision among code snippets or plugins and provide isolated execution context.

-## Example
+## Basic usage example
 	Object = null; //This overridden can not reflect inside to "SafeBox" scope

 	SafeBox(function(){